2023 Cincinnati Bearcats football team: Offseason

-NFL Draft
+Entered NFL draft

 Coaching changes

 On November 27, 2022, head coach Luke Fickell, who had been the Bearcats head coach the last six years, left the school to take the same role at Wisconsin.

 On December 5, 2022, Scott Satterfield, who had been the Louisville Cardinals head coach the last four years, left the school to become the Cincinnati head coach.

 On December 6, 2022, it was reported that Bryan Brown would follow Satterfield to Cincinnati as defensive coordinator.

 On December 14, 2022, Satterfield announced additions to the coaching and support staffs.
 Joining the Bearcats are Nic Cardwell, Derek Nicholson, De'Rail Sims and Pete Thomas.
 Official titles and responsibilities will be announced at a later date.

 On January 4, 2023, Satterfield announced further staff additions, which included Greg Gasparato and Josh Stepp as well as his strength and conditioning staff led by Niko Palazeti.

 On January 9, 2023, Satterfield announced the hiring of Tom Manning as offensive coordinator and tight ends coach.
-Other staff announced were Zach Grant as General Manager, Jack Griffith as Director of Player Personal, Cass Simmons as Director of Recruiting Strategy, and Carolina Tart as Director of Recruiting.
+Other staff announced were Zach Grant as general manager, Jack Griffith as director of player personnel, Cass Simmons as director of recruiting strategy, and Carolina Tart as director of recruiting.

 On February 20, 2023, Manning was reported to be leaving the Bearcats to become the next tight ends coach for the Indianapolis Colts.

 After departures of Manning, Nicholson, and Gasparato in February, Satterfield announced the hiring of Brad Glenn as offensive coordinator/wide receivers coach, Nate Fuqua as co-defensive coordinator and outside linebackers coach, and Cortney Braswell as inside linebackers coach.
 Josh Stepp, previously named wide receivers coach, was named the tight end coach.